prodanski/cezarprodanwebsite/posts/post2.md

 <br>

 ## Matrix Multiplication
-What follows is a simplified view, and I have skipped adding biases for simplicity.
+What follows is a simplified view of a forwardpass, and I have skipped adding biases and showing activation functions for clarity.
 For a better, more complete demonstration of the inner workings of a Neural Network I recommend [3Blue1Brown's YouTube Series](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi "3B1B on NN").
 <br>
 <br>
 ### A review of what happens to a single datapoint during forwardpass through a Neural Network: